 DHL eCommerce Solutions is strongly committed to the safe handling and transportation of dangerous goods.
 All shipments containing hazardous materials must be properly classified, described, packaged, marked, labeled and in proper condition for transportation.

 Please see below for our policies on the shipping and handling of lithium batteries and goods classified under the Other Regulated Materials for Domestic Transport Only (ORM-D)/ Limited Quantity Guidelines.
 We appreciate your attention to this matter and look forward to continuing to provide you with high-quality service.

-DHL eCommerce accepts Lithium Metal and Lithium-Ion batteries and cells that are solely 'Contained within the equipment they are intended to operate' for shipping in its international network under certain restrictions.
+DHL eCommerce Solutions accepts Lithium Metal and Lithium-Ion batteries and cells that are solely 'Contained within the equipment they are intended to operate' for shipping in its international network under certain restrictions.
 These restrictions include but aren’t limited to shipments being limited to specific products, services and destination countries.
-Please refer to the DHL eCommerce’s Battery Shipping Policy for further details.
+Please refer to the DHL eCommerce Solutions’s Battery Shipping Policy for further details.